Gravitational-wave surrogate models powered by artificial neural networks: The ANN-Sur for waveform generation: Neural Network Exploration

-The number of possible configurations a feed-forward, fully-connected artificial neural network could take presents a near limitless number of possible network architectures.
+\emph{Width and Depth:} The number of possible configurations a feed-forward, fully-connected artificial neural network could take presents a near limitless number of possible network architectures.
 Whilst the number of neurons in each hidden layer does not have to be the same we restrict ourselves to neural networks of a constant width (i.e., number of neurons in each hidden layer) but allows this number and the number of hidden layers (the depth) to vary.
-Following the parameterisation in ~\cite{2020arXiv200107523A} perform a systematic search for the optimal number of hidden layers (depth), $L$ and number of neurons in each hidden layer (width), $N$.
+Following the parameterisation in ~\cite{2020arXiv200107523A} perform a systematic search for the optimal number of hidden layers (depth) $L$ and number of neurons in each hidden layer (width) $N$.
 We form the ratio $\beta = L/N$ and consider values $\beta < 1$ which correspond to networks that are wider than their depth.
 We consider networks with a maximum number of hidden layers $L_{\rm{max}} = 10$ and three values of $\beta \in \{0.0125, 0.025, 0.05\}$.

-We find that for the phase data $\beta = 0.0125$ predominantly perform best followed by $\beta = 0.025$ and finally with $\beta = 0.05$.
-The same patten is observed for the amplitude data however, the ordering is more disordered.
-The amplitude data seems to favour deeper networks with $7 - 10$ layers where as the phase data prefers networks with $3 - 9$ layers.
+We find that for the phase data $\beta = 0.0125$ predominantly perform best followed by $\beta = 0.025$ and $\beta = 0.05$ respectively.
+The same patten is observed for the amplitude data however, more disordered.
+The amplitude data favours deeper networks with $7 - 10$ layers whereas the phase data prefers networks with $3 - 9$ layers.

 For the phase the top two networks both have $\beta = 0.0125$.
 The best network has $L = 5$ hidden-layers and $N = 400$ units per layer and the second best network has $L = 4$ hidden-layers and $N = 320$ units per layer.
 As the difference in final loss is insignificant we choose the the network with $4$ hidden-layers as it was significantly faster to train.